snatow/unit-1-project/connect-4.md

 #Bonus Features
 - on page load - form that allows both players to submit their names

-- once submit button is clicked, the form dissapears and the game board is generated with 6 rows and 7 columns
+- once submit button is clicked, the form dissapears and the game board is generated with 6 rows and 7 columns (numbers for rows, letters for columns)
   - if I am going to render the board once the players have submitted their names, then I can attach this code to a replay button

 - scoreboard that tallies the number of wins for each player